ztiimob02/GLHLTH-562-MBTI-Movie-Survival-Calculator/README.md

 # GLHLTH_562 Final Project: MBTI Movie Survival Calculator

 ## Overview
 This project is a Shiny web app that estimates how long a person with a given MBTI type would survive in three selected movies.
 The app pulls each movie’s plot and metadata from the OMDb API, extracts trait-relevant keywords, and computes survival probabilities for the first half and by the end of the film.
-An optional AI rationale can enrich the explanation.

 ## What It Does
 - Accepts an MBTI type and three movie titles